handeyeco/fun-with-midi/README.md

 This script will give us the power to change parameters on a remote device from our Arduino.
 Imagine being able to change the filter cutoff on your synth from the other side of the room - that _can_ be a reality for you!

-The code is much more concise as it takes the code from the last example and cuts a lot away from it.
+The code is much more concise as it takes the last example and cuts a lot away from it.
 We're only going to use the pots here:

-- One pot will control which CC to control.
+- One pot will control which CC we're modifying.
 For instance on the Hydrasynth, filter 1 cutoff is MIDI CC 74 and LFO 1 rate is MIDI CC 72.
 Your synth's manual should tell you what CC controls what parameter.
 - The other pot will control the value of the MIDI CC.
 Most of MIDI works with 7 bits which gives us a range between 0 and 127 (128 steps).

 First we import FortySevenEffects' MIDI library (https://github.com/FortySevenEffects/arduino_midi_library) and initialize it: